-2. EMAIL OR PHONE the Department of Music to set up an appointment for an audition.
+2. Contact the Department of Music to set up an appointment for an audition.

-Auditions are scheduled on specific dates during the academic year, listed below and must be arranged well in advance of the preferred date.
-Contact information for the Department of Music Office is:
+Auditions are scheduled on specific dates during the academic year and must be arranged well in advance of the preferred date.

 Audition days provide an opportunity for the Department of Music to evaluate the abilities of each applicant as well as an opportunity for parents and prospective students to learn more about the Department and the University of Connecticut.
 Representatives of the department also discuss many aspects of the college experience, musical careers, the admissions procedure, and musical life at the university.
 We look forward to meeting all prospective students at the fall or spring Open House or on one of the audition days listed below.

 - Friday, January 20, 2017

 - Saturday January 21, 2017